Websoft9Archive/ansible-metabase/docs/solution-more.md

 ## Domain binding

-The precondition for binding a domain is that Metabase can accessed by domain name.
+The precondition for **Domain binding** is have completed the **Domain resolution** for Metabase Instance.

-Nonetheless, from the perspective of server security and subsequent maintenance considerations, the **Domain Binding** step cannot be omitted.
+From the perspective of server security and subsequent maintenance considerations, the **Domain Binding** step cannot be omitted.

 Metabase domain name binding steps: